nihatuzlaci/nodejs-api-example/README.md

 ## Enviroment Variables

-Create an env file and set your env variables.
+Create an env file and set your environment variables.

 ```
 PORT